Theme

 Persistent visual guidance plus tooling

-The notable angle is that the project does not stop at a naming idea.
+The project does not stop at a naming idea.
 It includes a spec, examples, validation, token comparison, and CLI workflows so design-system guidance can become part of day-to-day agent-assisted building.

 Availability